 Breaking down of muscles should be ideally prevented for exercise and athletic purposes.
 Taking BCAA supplements or foods rich in the BCAA content orally (by mouth) can reduce the chances of muscle breakage.

 Amino acids essentially generate protein and thus energy in the body.
 They have been proven essential in supplying energy to the brain cells.
 Lower levels of brain functions due to liver diseases could be treated with oral doses of BCAA capsules and foods.
-But it is essential to consult a doctor first in such cases and not take BCAA without recommendation.
+To make the most out of BCAA uses, it is essential to consult a doctor first and not take BCAA without recommendation.

 There is a difference between BCAA uses for increasing protein synthesis in the body (refer to point 1) and the reduction of protein breakdown in the body.
 BCAA supplements allow muscle growth and repair through protein synthesis and prevent muscle breakdown.
 It also prevents protein breakdown from the synthesis so that muscles receive the amount of protein to build mass.